Nspired1/pictorial/README.md

 ## :zap: Instagram-like clone, but more of a tutorial of image uploads and images

 - Simple full-stack app that shows a list of images from the React client and processed on the Express server.
 Image filename and filepath are saved in a hosted Mongo Atlas Database, while the images themselves are saved in Cloudinary, a cloud provider for hosting images and video.
+The two main things I learned from this app is how to use React for image upload and image preview.

 ## :page_facing_up: Table of Contents